arn-saintgold/complexity72_25/reports/topic_entropy_assignment_report.md

 ✘ indicates non significant association or weak association.

 **Chi-squared Test (Association with Dominant Topic):**
-*   **COP26** stands out with **no significant association** for 'Reliability' and 'Political Leaning', both showing weak to moderate effect sizes.
-In contrast, for both the **COVID** and **Ukraine** datasets, all four variables ('Reliability', 'Political Leaning', 'Individual/Organization', and 'Category') showed **significant associations** with dominant topic, all with moderate effect sizes.
+*   For all the datasets, all four variables ('Reliability', 'Political Leaning', 'Individual/Organization', and 'Category') showed **significant associations** with dominant topic, all with moderate effect sizes.
 This suggests that user characteristics were more consistently associated with their dominant topic in the COVID and Ukraine contexts than in COP26.

 _____________________________________________